tuanvvu/Air_quality_trend_analysis/README.md

 03. Back-trajectories using HYPLITS (applied the codes from Openai's package)

 04. Identification of the role of anthropogenic emissions and meteorology on Air Quality Trends using random forest algorithms
-(applied the coded from rmweather package)
+(applied the codes from rmweather package)

 References:
 Vu, T. V., Shi, Z., Cheng, J., Zhang, Q., He, K., Wang, S., Harrison, R. M., 2019.
 Assessing the impact of Clean Air Action Plan on Air Quality Trends in Beijing Megacity using a machine learning technique.
 Atmospheric Chemistry and Physics, 9(17):11303-11314